planetaryutilities/kotar-support/README.md

 Suggestions, documentation corrections, and feedback are welcome.

-Because Starforge WebIDE itself is proprietary software, this repository should not be interpreted as an open-source development repository for the WebIDE product.
+Because Starforge Kotar itself is proprietary software, this repository should not be interpreted as an open-source development repository for the WebIDE product.

 See [CONTRIBUTING.md](CONTRIBUTING.md).